USA

 AnTuTu Benchmark

-The result shown by the device when passing the performance test (benchmark) AnTuTu Benchmark.
+The result shown by a device when undergoing a performance test (benchmark) in the AnTuTu Benchmark.

 AnTuTu Benchmark is a comprehensive test designed specifically for mobile devices, primarily smartphones and tablets.
-When checking, it takes into account the efficiency of the processor, memory, graphics and I / O systems, thus providing a fairly visual impression of the capabilities of the system.
-The better the result, the more points are given at the end.
-Antutu's top models include tablets that score over 500,000.
+It evaluates the performance of the processor, memory, graphics, and input/output systems, providing a clear impression of the system's capabilities.
+The better the performance, the higher the score.
+According to AnTuTu, top models are those that score more than 500,000 points.

-Like any benchmark, this option does not provide absolute accuracy; See 3DMark Gamer's Benchmark for more information on measurement uncertainties.
+As with any benchmark, this test does not provide absolute precision; for more details on measurement inaccuracies, see the "3DMark Gamer's Benchmark" section.

 Bluetooth